Open Positions

 Musical Theater Set Designer:

+The ideal candidate is someone who loves riding horses and teaching others, especially children, to ride horses.
 Riding is one of the most popular activities at Walden, and our campers range from beginners to advanced.
 Our program instructs campers in the English style of riding.
-We are searching for an individual who loves working with children and taking care of horses.
-Our riding team works together to instruct our campers, plan the program and take care of the horses and barn.
+Experience teaching ride and caring for horses a must.

 Tennis Instructor: